volusion/element/content/references/sdk.md

 #### 'tenant'

-A property with a string value containing the configured store's tenant ID.
+This property has a string value containing the configured store's tenant ID.

 #### Usage